Origin-Byte/nft-protocol/gutenberg/README.md

 # Gutenberg

+Automagically writing Move smart contracts so you don’t have to!

-A templating engine to write Move modules for NFT Collections.
+Gutenberg is a templating engine for writing Move modules for NFT Collections.

-In the spirit of the design philosophy presented in this [RFC](https://github.com/MystenLabs/sui/blob/a49613a52d1556386464be7d138c379773f35499/sui_programmability/examples/nft_standard/README.md), NFTs of a given NFT Collection have their own type exported Move module.
+In the spirit of the design philosophy presented in this [RFC](https://github.com/MystenLabs/sui/blob/a49613a52d1556386464be7d138c379773f35499/sui_programmability/examples/nft_standard/README.md), NFTs of a given Collection have their own type-exported Move module.

-What this means in practice is that creators will have to deploy their own Move module every time they want to create a new NFT collection.
-We do not expect NFT creators to have to deal with the technical details of writing a Move smart contract, therefore Gutenberg's purpose is to automagically write the Move smart contract on behalf of the NFT creator.
+In practice, this means that creators will have to deploy their own Move module every time they want to create a new NFT collection.
+We don’t think NFT creators should have to deal with the technicalities of writing Move smart contracts, so we created Gutenberg to do it for you.

-We describe the process to configure the NFT collection and run Gutenberg in the following steps.
+We describe the process for configuring NFT collections and running Gutenberg in the following steps.

 ### 1. Configure the NFT Collection